Skip to content

 The problem with all these extreme events from Yellowstone to Hurricane Ian is forecasting models not keeping pace with the atmosphere as it becomes less predictable.
 Forecasting with a 30-year average mentality is outdated when areas like Yellowstone National Park have warmed 2.3 degrees Fahrenheit since 1950.
 (CNN)

-The solution requires adapting to these New Normals in severe weather.
+The solution requires adapting to these New Norms in severe weather.
 This is not an easy task – it requires an entirely new approach.
 At Climavision we are revolutionizing this approach at several levels.
-First, we are increasing unique observational data from multiple sources like GPS-RO and other novel data set sources, giving more insight into what is happening even in remote areas in real time.
+First, we are increasing unique observational data from multiple sources like space-based data and other novel data set sources, giving more insight into what is happening even in remote areas in real time.
 The more data there is to input into weather models, the more accurate the model outputs will be generally.
 However, it cannot stop at just the observational data – the model itself needs to be optimized to accurately interpret the current observations to predict what will happen.

 Climavision’s Dalton AI DASH Mapping User Interface Capturing GRO’s total Accumulated Precipitation Forecast for CONUS